Below you’ll find all of our 2020 RV life updates from the road in one place.

 We even took it out for a weekend of Valentine’s Day fun on Fremont Street!

 One more exciting thing that happened during this time was that we got an opportunity to partner with Escape campervans for a 3-day journey to Death Valley!
-(More content coming up on this trip later.)
-This trip was amazing!
-I whole-heartedly believe this spontaneous adventure was necessary to get us through our tough time and cannot thank them enough for letting us play in one of their campervans for a few days!
+(You can read more about that trip here.)
+That trip was amazing!
+I whole-heartedly believe that spontaneous adventure was necessary to get us through that challenging period.
+I cannot thank them enough for letting us play in one of their campervans for a few days!
 Also, Death Valley is beautiful and highly underrated, in my opinion.

 Want to get away and play in your own Escape Campervan rental for a few days?
 I highly recommend it!
 Use this link to book and you’ll get 10% off your daily rate.